BonaDrone/documentation/README.md

 ### Requirements

+Follow the [official instructions](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md) to get the ESP32 drivers on your Arduino IDE.

 Make sure you have first uploaded the `ESP32_flash_loader.ino` under the `extras` folder into the board.

 ### Start ESP32 in boot mode